laravel/nova-docs/4.0/resources/fields.md

            ->asBarChart(),
 ```

-By default, a `Sparkline` will appear on the detail view.
+By default, a `Sparkline` will appear on a resource's detail page.
 You can customize the dimensions of the chart using the `height` and `width` methods:

 ```php
 Sparkline::make('Post Views')